Privately requested Plan Change

 The operative District Plan defines noise-sensitive activities as “residential accommodation of all types, hotels, motels, pre-schools, schools, educational facilities, libraries, child care centres and hospitals”.

 What is the relationship with the Proposed District Plan Hearings Process?

-The hearing and decision-making process for Plan Change 84 to the operative District Plan is a separate process to that for hearing and deciding on submissions to the Proposed District Plan (PDP).
-However, because the substance of the plan change is similar to some submissions to the PDP, the PDP Hearings Panel will be hearing Plan Change 84 immediately after hearing submissions on Chapter 6 of the PDP (which contains the Airport Zone provisions).
+The hearing and decision-making process for Private Plan Change 84 to the operative District Plan 1999 is a separate process to that for hearing and deciding on submissions to the Proposed District Plan (PDP).
+However, because the substance of the private plan change is similar to some submissions to the PDP, the PDP Hearing Panel heard Private Plan Change 84 immediately after hearing submissions on Chapter 6 of the PDP (which contains the Airport Zone provisions).